Creating Digital Rule of Law

 Controlling Data May Be The Only Solution

 An international group of researchers warned of the potential risks of creating overly powerful and standalone software.
 Using a series of theoretical calculations, the scientists explored how artificial intelligence could be kept in check.
-According to the study published by the Journal of Artificial Intelligence Research titled Superintelligence Cannot be Contained: Lessons from Computability Theory, they concluded it was impossible.
+They concluded it was impossible.
+According to the study published by the Journal of Artificial Intelligence Research titled Superintelligence Cannot be Contained: Lessons from Computability Theory.

 The scientists experimented with two ways to control artificial intelligence.
 The first was to design a “theoretical containment algorithm” to ensure that an artificial intelligence “cannot harm people under any circumstances.”
 The team concluded algorithmic technology control to ensure technology never harms humans showed no such algorithm could be created.
 [16 Journal of Artificial Intelligence Research]